 Many websites employ strong security measures to protect their data.
 Their reasons vary from wanting to protect member confidentiality, to preferring to harvest the data themselves for their own analysis.
 Many websites would prefer that only Google crawl their site, and try to block all other requests that appear to be scraping.
 However, any publicly available information is usually ok to scrape, as long you follow the website’s terms of service and robots.txt.

 Navigating a website’s security measures requires ingenuity — and the right tools.
 Gathering large amounts of data without a reliable proxy server can easily put you on a website’s blacklist.

-To avoid having an IP address blocked for scraping too many pages from a website, you can use a proxy server.
+To avoid blocks on an IP address for scraping too many pages from a website, you can use a proxy server.
 A proxy server not only hides your IP address, but can provide you with several IP addresses that rotate automatically, so you don’t need to worry about IP detection.
 And you can sometimes get IP addresses in the required region so you can meet the website’s access requirements.

 It’s also a good idea to add randomized intervals between your requests to slow down your requests and to prevent server overload.
 This strategy keeps your scrapung from appearing like an automated program.

 Websites can easily pick up bot activity by looking at headers.
 Using a headless browser lets you look like a real browser.

 Adhere to the laid-out guidelines of target sites.
 These may cover which pages you may scrape and how frequently you can scrape websites while staying off the site’s blacklist.
 Review the terms of service to be sure you are in compliance.

 To scrape social media, you’ll need a proxy, but some proxy types work better than others.
 A residential proxy works well because, to the remote site, it looks “legitimate,” like an ordinary user.
 Good residential proxy services include Storm Proxies, Luminati, and OxyLabs Proxies.